 - Perform a clean boot

-Fix 1: Check if your input and output devices are set correctly
+Fix 1: Double check your input and output device

 1) On the taskbar, right-click on the sound icon and select Open Sound settings.